pjf/pjf.github.io/ethics/_posts/im-donating-10pc-of-my-income-to-charity.md

 <!--more-->

-The food I eat is transported and grown with petroleum products which [support corrupt regiemes][equatorial-guinea] that keep people in poverty.
+The food I eat is transported and grown with petroleum products which [support corrupt regimes][equatorial-guinea] that keep people in poverty.
 The electricity that powers my laptop, the trains that I catch, and the public lighting I enjoy, comes from environmental destruction and greenhouse gas emission.
 The animal products I use are the result of cruelty and suffering.

 My personal choices can lessen the negative impact I make on the world, but no amount of being car-free or using green energy will eliminate the damage I'm causing.
 But there is something I *can* do.
 I can take responsibility.
 I can try to make amends.